 CLP has built a number of assets in Southeast Asia and Taiwan.
 We have taken a leading role in the development, construction and operation of coal-fired and solar projects.Find out more about each asset by clicking on the icon.

-CLP is the largest foreign player in the Indian power industry and the largest wind farm developer in the country.
+CLP is one of the biggest renewable energy producers and among the largest foreign investors in the Indian electricity sector.
 We also operate gas-fired generation and a supercritical coal-fired project.Find out more about each asset by clicking on the icon.

 CLP entered the Mainland electricity sector in 1979 and has grown to become one of its largest external investors.
 We participate in the development, construction and operation of coal, nuclear, hydro, wind and solar energy projects.Learn more about our assets or investments by clicking on the icon.

 EnergyAustralia is a wholly-owned subsidiary of CLP and one of Australia's largest integrated energy businesses.
-EnergyAustralia generates electricity from coal, gas and renewable energy sources, and retails electricity and gas to approximately 2.6 million residential and business users across Victoria, South Australia, New South Wales, the ACT and Queensland.Find out more about each asset by clicking on the icon.
+EnergyAustralia generates electricity from coal, gas and renewable energy sources, and retails electricity and gas to 2.43 million customer accounts across Victoria, South Australia, New South Wales, the Australian Capital Territory and Queensland.Find out more about each asset by clicking on the icon.

 CLP owns and operates coal-fired power stations across the Asia-Pacific region.
 Coal is widely available and relatively low cost, therefore has been a major factor in the economic development of the region.
 However, since coal produces more carbon emissions, when using coal, we aim to achieve the highest practicable environmental standards and raise efficiency by using supercritical and ultra-supercritical technology.